aria-ml/dataeval/docs/source/concepts/Binning.md

 ### Binned is not digitized

 Digitizing and binning both hand the evaluators integers.
-Only one of them loses
-anything:
+They differ in what they keep:

 :::{list-table}
 :widths: 16 42 42